-Or, you may prefer to infuse the subtle essences of herbs, spices or fruit.
-Don't be afraid to experiment with rum, tequila, gin, brandy, and whiskey infusions as well.
+Start by creating some of the most popular liqueur flavors, like coffee, amaretto, and Irish cream — they all rely on vodka for their kick.
+Or you may prefer to infuse the subtle essences of herbs, spices, or fruit.
+You can make all kinds of liqueurs at home.
+And don't be afraid to experiment with rum, tequila, gin, brandy, and whiskey infusions as well.

 Pick a Flavor

-Using extracts is the fastest way to make a batch of liqueur, and there are a few cases (e.g. with almond extract), where this is the best way to achieve the flavor you're after.
+Using extracts is the fastest way to make a batch of liqueur, and there are a few cases (e.g., with almond extract), where this is the best way to achieve the flavor you're after.
 More often than not, though, you will get the best results when you slowly infuse the liquor with fresh ingredients.
-For example, lemon cordial made with fresh lemon zest will taste much better than something made with lemon extract.
-Using fresh ingredients also allows you to introduce more variety; you won't be able to find as wide a variety of extracts and essences as you will of fruits and herbs and spices.
+For example, lemon cordial made with fresh lemon zest will taste much better than when made with lemon extract.
+Using fresh ingredients also allows you to introduce more variety; you won't be able to find as wide a variety of extracts and essences as you will of fruits, herbs, and spices.

 Infusing liquor is not an exact science, but more a matter of taste.
 Infuse each flavor to suit your own preferences and if it ends up tasting too strong, you can always dilute it with additional liquor.

 Fruit: Orange zest, lemon zest, kumquats, cranberries, raspberries, blackberries, blueberries, strawberries, cherries, peaches, tart apples, pineapple, pomegranate seeds, dried apricots, or dried sour cherries.
-Whole fruit should be sliced and/or mashed to allow the juices to escape and let the liquor come in contact with as much surface area as possible.
-Leave the skin on for maximum flavor.
+Whole fruit should be sliced or mashed to allow the juices to escape and let the liquor come in contact with as much surface area as possible.
+Pro tip: Leave the skin on for maximum flavor.

 Herbs and spices: Vanilla beans, coriander seeds, peppercorns, hot chiles, lemongrass, cinnamon sticks, cloves, nutmeg, whole coffee beans, dill, thyme, basil, tarragon, rosemary, or even garlic.
-Be sparing with the cloves and nutmeg: too much of these ingredients can produce a numbing effect in your mouth!
+Be sparing with cloves and nutmeg: too much can produce a numbing effect in your mouth!